21+ Best Healthcare Business Ideas for Entrepreneurs in 2025

 What’s Required:

-• Partnerships with hospitals, rehab centers, and nursing homes
+• Partnerships with hospitals, nursing homes, and rehabilitation centers

-How to Earn: Charge per trip, offer subscription plans, or work with insurance companies covering patient transport.
+How to Earn: Charge patients per trip, offer subscription-based transport plans, or collaborate with insurance companies and Medicaid/Medicare programs that cover NEMT services.

 Read more: 20 Best Businesses to Start With 5k